 Toshiba Corp.
 (6502) canceled previously announced plans to sell computer and tablet devices based on Microsoft Corp.
-(MSFT)’s Windows RT operating system because of a delay in getting components.
+(MSFT:US)’s Windows RT operating system because of a delay in getting components.

 The Japanese computer-maker’s decision is a blow to Microsoft’s plans to use the new software and chips normally found in mobile phones to combat the dominance of Apple Inc.’s iPad.

 “Toshiba has decided not to introduce Windows RT models due to delayed components that would make a timely launch impossible,” Eric Paulsen, a U.S-based spokesman, said in the statement.
 “For the time being, Toshiba will focus on bringing Windows 8 products to market.
 We will continue to look into the possibility of Windows RT products in the future while monitoring market conditions.”

 The message didn’t specify what components Toshiba couldn’t get.

 To contact the reporter on this story: Ian King in San Francisco at email@example.com

 To contact the editor responsible for this story: Tom Giles at firstname.lastname@example.org